-Not to be confused with a district of London, Beckenham Park is an exclusive and much-loved community based in Kent, overlooking Otterham Quay, and close to Upchurch.
+Beckenham Park is an exclusive and much-loved community-based in Kent, overlooking Otterham Quay, and close to Upchurch.
 It is a residential park, offering residents the opportunity to move closer to the Thames estuaries, and with plenty of modern facilities and amenities close by.
 The park owners work hard to present a stunning environment that promotes independence as well as genuine peace and quiet.

 About Beckenham Park

-Beckenham Park is one of Kent’s most popular residential communities.
 Offering modern properties built to leading standards and specifications, new homeowners can enjoy their own private plots of land and spectacular landscaped gardens.
 On-site owners and maintenance teams make sure to keep the community looking fantastic all year round.
-Therefore, homeowners and residents only ever need to worry about their own properties.
-Even then, they are built to a spectacular standard, with view to offering decades of calm, peaceful enjoyment.

 The exclusivity of Beckenham Park means that it is far from public access.
-Residents can access the community via gate and will have their own personal home security.
-The community spirit at Beckenham Park is famous – moving to a pitch at the park will put new residents close to like-minded people.
-This is always going to appeal to those retirees who want to make new friends, or who want to feel safer as they get older.
-On top of this, park owners always ensure the park is safeguarded against any potential intrusion or problems.
+Residents can access the community via a gate and will have their own personal home security.
+Moving to a pitch at the park will put new residents close to like-minded people which is appealing to retirees who want to make new friends, or who want to feel safer as they get older.
+Park owners always ensure the park is safeguarded against any potential intrusion or problems.

-One of the main reasons why Beckenham Park is so popular is the fact that it overlooks the Thames Estuaries.
 Coupling with stunning landscape gardens and local countryside, the park remains one of Kent’s hidden gems.
-It nestles deep within the county yet is easy enough to get to from main roads.
+It nestled deep within the county yet is easy enough to get to from main roads.
 New residents need never worry about noise, as there is a keen balance between proximity to the roads and protection from its pollution.

 Residents can head to the park via the M2, junction 4, and then the A2 via Rainham and Sittingbourne.
 It also has close links to Upchurch, with the town being just a few minutes’ drive down the road.
 Therefore, looking for Upchurch signposts will help new residents find their way to the community.
 Otherwise, it is simple to reach from the A249 heading through Kemsley and Bobbing.

 Residents benefit from many local amenities and facilities.
-There are no concerns over missing out on local groceries and doctor services, for example.
 Local buses are just a few minutes’ walking distance from the main park gates.
 There are also taxi services which operate in the area, and a train station close by.
 Facilities such as a doctor’s surgery are clear to see up to a mile away, as are local shops and supermarket facilities.
-Residents who want to keep in touch with loved ones can head to their local post office a similar distance away.

 The Local Area

-New residents will be able to head to the hugely popular Riverside Country Park, for example, which is just a few minutes’ drive or public ride away.
+New residents will be able to head to the hugely popular Riverside Country Park, which is just a few minutes’ drive or public ride away.
 There are also plenty of shopping experiences in the region, for example out at Bluewater and Chatham.
-There is even a local leisure centre, meaning if swimming or steaming off appeal to residents, they will never have to travel too far.
-Local cinemas are also very easy to access from the park gates whether driving or taking buses, trains and taxis.
+There is a local leisure centre, meaning if swimming or steaming off appeal to residents, they will never have to travel too far.
+Local cinemas are also very easy to access from the park.

-Rainham is often regarded is the first port of call for most daily amenities and groceries.
-It may also serve as the main local community for residents beyond Beckenham Park itself.
-Otterham Quay is close to several characterful villages and areas, meaning that residents in search of a quaint English experience will likely be happy with what they find here.
+Rainham is often regarded as the first port of call for most daily amenities and groceries.
+Otterham Quay is close to several characterful villages and areas.

-Just a short distance away is the Elmley National Nature Reserve, which drivers can reach from the park heading out through the A249.
-This will also take residents out towards the Sheerness coast on the Isle of Sheppey.
+Just a short distance away is the Elmley National Nature Reserve.
 To the South of the park lies the extensive Kent Downs, an Area of Outstanding Beauty encompassing many different villages and local areas.

 Why Choose Beckenham Park?